idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/enable_pytorch.md

 ## Testing the installation

-Basic neural network trainer and surrogate classes have been implemented in the stochastic tools module for testing purposes.
-For their documentation, see [surrogates/LibtorchSimpleNNTrainer.md] and [LibtorchSimpleNNTrainer.md].
+Basic artificial neural network trainer and surrogate classes have been implemented in the stochastic tools module for testing purposes.
+For their documentation, see [surrogates/LibtorchANNTrainer.md] and [surrogates/LibtorchANNSurrogate.md].
 If MOOSE compiled without error messages, we can navigate to the testing folder within the stochastic tools root and use the following command to test the implementation: